Get started

 Developer Watchtower will also provide SSH key alerts to identify keys that are insecure, unencrypted, or already saved in 1Password so you can remediate any issues.

-If there are specific files in your ~/.ssh folder want 1Password to ignore, you can use ignore files.
+If there are specific files in your ~/.ssh folder you want 1Password to ignore, you can use ignore files.

 The 1Password Developer Watchtower screen showing SSH keys found on disk with alerts and recommended actions for each key.